data-lakes-io/netim_meross_powerconsumption/README.md

 [Meross MSS310 Smart Wifi Plug](https://shop.meross.com/products/meross-smart-wifi-plug-with-energy-monitor-mss310-eu-version) from a device
 (such as Desktop PC, Laptop, Server or Network Router).
 The received data is processed and transmitted for NetIM.

+## Documentation
+Installation and documentation can be found in the [wiki pages](https://github.com/data-lakes-io/netim_meross_powerconsumption/wiki) of this repository.